Nextpertise/wordpress-zipcode-check-plugin/README.md

 If you're upgrading from the old plug-in, there are two notable changes for you to take into account.
 1) The authentication method has changed, previously you would authenticate using your username and password.
 Your password **is not** the same as your token.
 Please do not enter your password as an api token, **it will be exposed**.
 You should request a new token from Nextpertise.
 2) Previously you'd have to create your own address form.
 The new plug-in takes care of this for you.
 If you've had the form on the same page, please remove the old address form.
 If it's on a different page, you might as well leave it there as url-parameters will still work on the new plug-in

+# Development notes
+If you'd like to load the source for the zipcode from any other destination then the CDN, you can set define a constant named `ZIPCHECK_JS_URI`.
+This is usefull for instance when you develop locally, or want tot temporarily bypass the CDN cache. define('ZIPCHECK_JS_URI', 'https://raw.githubusercontent.com/Nextpertise/js-zipcode-check-plugin/main/dist/js/app.js');